-The science of geology amounts to this: people with special skills, experience and knowledge examine rocks and time’s record of events locked in them, but they are people above all else.
+The science of geology amounts to this: people with special skills, experience and knowledge examine rocks and time’s record of events locked in them, but, above all else, they are people.
 Their objective is not rocks and the information that they present, nor even the history of the world and the way it works, but a general enrichment of human knowledge through each individual’s self-enrichment.
 Rocks, like anything else, are pored over for entirely human motives not for their own sakes; so that canals might safely transport coal; to find gold and, more important, water; to warn of impending disaster; to understand why soils are fertile or not; to know why landscapes are the way they are; even for curiosity or a cussed feeling that everyone else is wrong!
 Studying the Earth can never be ‘objective’.
 Scientists can end up as nervous wrecks striving to attain the god-like standard of ‘objectivity’.
 Others can sit smugly on the sidelines flinging the ultimate epithet of ‘subjectivity’, of allowing the human element in.
-But that is what people do, in every walk of life, simply because they are human; not ‘only human’, but conscious, self-creating beings whose only true wealth is shared knowledge of their world and the culture that it supports.
+But that is what people do, in every walk of life, simply because they are human; not ‘only human’, but conscious, self-creating, social beings whose only true wealth is shared knowledge of their world and the culture that it supports.

 We can now point with considerable precision to a time when the Earth came into being.
 Since then it has evolved, without repeating any stage in its history.
-Its fundamental components, the chemical elements, were largely in place at the outset.
+Its fundamental components, the chemical elements, were largely in place at our planet’s birth.
 How they have interacted chemically with each other has had much to do with their relative proportions, but even more so with the physical conditions that prevailed upon and within the planet.
 Those conditions provided several unique windows of opportunity that set our planet on its evolutionary course.
-One of them permitted the assembly of information-rich molecules capable of exactly reproducing themselves, and opened the way to life.
+One of them permitted the assembly of the information-rich molecules of RNA and DNA capable of exactly reproducing themselves, and opened the way to life.
 Life’s survival and evolution has not simply been determined by the course of inorganic events, but contributed itself to shaping overall conditions, even extending its indirect influence to the Earth’s interior.
 But all did not proceed cosily.
 Unimaginably high deliveries of energy and matter, which humans have never yet witnessed, fortunately, punctuated the co-evolution of Earth and life at surprisingly regular intervals.
-Such powerful events came in two ways, literally out of the sky and through cataclysms driven by forces thousands of kilometres beneath the surface.
+Such powerful events came in two ways, literally out of the sky and through cataclysms driven by forces thousands of kilometres beneath the Earth’s surface.
 A gentler touch, outwith living and geological processes, also conditioned the surface environment, and continues to do so.
 Gravity in the planetary system around the Sun slowly fluctuates in a complex, but nonetheless predictable way, because massive planets orbit slightly out of kilter beyond the realm of Mars.
 This affects the Earth’s orbital geometry, and always has.
-The amount of heat from the Sun and the seasons continually change through an astronomical control over weather in the very long term.
+The amount of heat from the Sun continually changes through an astronomical control over climate in the very long term.

 Humanity is surprisingly easy to define.
 We are the only living things known to us that are potentially free to define themselves!
 That is neither a clever play on words, nor a mere attribute of being naturally conscious and curious.
 Humans set out to change the world through their actions as social beings – nothing could be clearer from today’s world economy, nor from the simplest of human societies.
 In doing so we transform ourselves, both in our consciousness and physically.
 Our bodies, our culture, the way we view our surroundings are the evolutionary products of about two hundred thousand generations of human activity.
 Our own evolution built on those of all earlier biological processes on the Earth and the physical and chemical forces that shaped the inorganic environment.
 Evolution by natural selection favours those individuals (and the genes that they carry) that are more likely to survive the conditions of life to reproduce successfully ‘down the line’ of later generations.
 That is the essence of Darwin’s much abused phrase ‘the survival of the fittest’.
 Fitness is conferred by genes that control the potential of an organism to pass on those genes to its progeny.
 Whether or not it succeeds lies beyond genetics and within its physical and biological surroundings, and in what it does.
 The most fit individual imaginable can succumb to lightning, a rock fall or a hidden poison.
 The least fit might strike it lucky!.
 Evolution is neither determined by genes, nor is it the outcome of pure chance, but an interplay between both, within a complex and continually changing world.
 To a biologist, the outcome of perhaps four billion years (Ga) of evolution might seem dominated by genetic factors, as Richard Dawkins has argued in his book The Selfish Gene, but reality transcends his narrow, deterministic view.
 The emergence of organisms that consciously change the world to improve their chances of survival adds a completely new dimension.
 They become increasingly in control of their own destiny.
 Part of nature, they are in a conscious battle with it.